Pradheep07/Ticket-Prediction/README.md

 This project is licensed under the **MIT License**.
 See [LICENSE](LICENSE) for details.

 ---
-© 2025 Your Name.
-Developed with ♥ for predictive analytics.
+© 2025 Pradheep.
+Developed for predictive analytics.